Sanitary Food Grade Polishing, what is it?

 We most commonly measure it using Ra, the average height of the peaks and valleys on the stainless steel surface.
 The lower the number, the smoother the surface.
 The Ra can be measured using an expensive machine called a profilometer, it works by dragging a stylus across the stainless steel surface.

-The 3-A Sanitary Standards, as well as USDA guidelines specify that all sanitary surfaces, including fabricated, welded and soldered joints, shall be at least as smooth as a 150 grit finish and shall be free of pits, folds, crevices, cracks, and misalignments in the final fabricated form.
+The 3-A Sanitary Standards, as well as USDA guidelines specify that all sanitary stainless steel surfaces, including fabricated, welded and soldered joints, shall be at least as smooth as a 150 grit finish and shall be free of pits, folds, crevices, cracks, and misalignments in the final fabricated form.

 The smooth surface of sanitary stainless steel are to ensure no entrapment areas for bacteria to accumulate.